 The Company has also recognised a contractual obligation as part of the acquisition of the Argentinean entities.
 Under the terms of the acquisition agreement the Company is to pay up to \$400,000 per year to an affiliate of Sandstorm Gold Limited ("Sandstorm"), in either shares or cash, for a period of up to 15 years, however, management has assessed that the contractual obligation period will not extend beyond five years.
 Management considered the terms of the agreement and the expected timeline for completion regarding each potential end to the obligation payments in making this judgment.
-The Company has recorded a discounted value of \$1,888,309 for this liability in its financial statements, split between current and non-current liabilities.
-It has also recognised \$9,599 in interest expense for the current period in the statement of loss.
+The Company has recorded a discounted value of \$1,898,008 for this liability in its financial statements, split between current and non-current liabilities.
+It has also recognised \$9,599 and \$19,198 in interest expense for the three- and sixmonth periods respectively in the statement of loss.